Counting on Eternity-preview

 “What the heck just happened to you?”

 Before I could reply, the bell rang, sending me to my first class of the morning and also the only class of the morning I enjoyed until choir—English.
-Becka walked down the senior’s hall and I went down the main hall to find my locker assignment doing my best not to get lost in the land where boys become men and girls… well, I wasn’t really sure yet what happened to girls in high school.
+Becca walked down the senior’s hall and I went down the main hall to find my locker assignment doing my best not to get lost in the land where boys become men and girls… well, I wasn’t sure yet what happened to girls in high school.
 Everything seemed so confusing at this point.
-Half of the girls I knew were stuffing their bras—even though their bras were over-flowing already—half were hiding under oversized clothes and hoping not to be seen, and the rest (wait… that math doesn’t add up… see why I hate it?!
-Anyway, you get the point…) the rest were just trying to survive.
+Half of the girls I knew were stuffing their bras—even though their bras were overflowing already—half were hiding under oversized clothes and hoping not to be seen, and the rest (wait… that math doesn’t add up!
+Math would inevitably be my ruin.)
+Anyway, you get the point.
+The rest of us were just trying to survive.
 I think this was my category.
-I waved to my friend and headed off to English class to face the day.
+I waved to my friend and headed off to English class to survive the day.

 You might surmise there was no way I could ever survive my first morning of Hell wrapped in a package disguised as high school.
 Nonetheless, I did, and there were even parts I enjoyed. *gasp* Don’t spread that around.

 I glanced up to my tall, thickset friend, whose blonde hair was always beautifully set with crunchy curls and whose stunning blue eyes were the envy of my friendship with her.
-Though she might’ve sometimes been self-conscious of her taller and sturdier—though not fat—build, I felt her far prettier than me any day of the week with my average-Jane brown hair, brown eyes, and five-foot three-inch medium build.
-Looking at me, there was nothing special about me… at all.
+With my average-Jane brown hair, brown eyes, and five-foot three-inch medium build, I felt her far prettier than me any day of the week.
+There was nothing overtly special about me when it came to attractiveness.
 My two friends, however, were gorgeous with Kate’s blonde hair and blue eyes, or Amy’s thin frame and red hair.
 But me?
 I was smack dab right in the middle of “average girl” category.

 “Yeah, I feel you there,” I responded as we walked across the courtyard to the music rooms.
 “High school is going to suck… a lot.”

 As our teacher started on instructions, my mind wandered and that was it—the moment—the first defining moment of my life.
 It was the exact reason the first day of school changed everything in my life—this moment.
 Standing only three feet or so from me was the most gorgeous guy I had ever seen; I was sure of it.
-He was tall with wavy blond hair and blue eyes and a smile that lit up his entire face.
-His dimples left me breathless, so much so that I found myself staring, lip biting, mouth watering as though I was a dog staring at a huge juicy steak.
+He was tall with wavy blond hair, blue eyes, and a smile that lit up his entire face.
+His dimples left me breathless, so much so that I found myself staring, lip biting, and mouth-watering as though I was a dog staring at a huge juicy steak.

 “Maddie,” Kate nudged me.

-I glanced up at her, my eyes wide and alert.
+I glanced up at her, my eyes were wide and alert.